SECTION 1: Name

 Second, to bring together the most representative fraternity and sorority members, and to create an organization which will help to mold the sentiment of the institution on questions of local and intercollegiate affairs.

 Third, to bring together members of the faculty, alumni, and student members of the institution’s fraternities and sororities on a basis of mutual interest, understanding, and cooperation.

-The emblem of Order shall be the Greek letter designating Omega.
+The emblem of Order of Omega shall be the Greek letter designating Omega.

 The colors of Order of Omega shall be ivory and gold.

 The membership of this Order shall be confined to members of Greek-letter social organizations, except for honorary non-undergraduate members.